-Welcome to Harlow’s Monkey, a website and blog about the experience of transracial and intercountry adoption from the adopted person’s perspective.
+Welcome to Harlow’s Monkey, a website and blog the experience of transracial and intercountry adoption from the adopted person’s perspective.
 This site contains the blog that I began in 2006 as well as many resources on transracial and intercountry adoption.

 This website was created by and for transracial and intercountry adopted persons – and therefore is written with that audience in mind.
 I welcome adoptive parents and adoption professionals who come to this site with an open mind for learning and understanding the adoption perspective from the adopted person’s point of view.
 There are many websites and resources that will validate the adoptive parent and adoption professional’s perspectives, but this is not the aim of this site.